 Every month ASRM provides new guidance to fertility clinics to help them decide whether they are ready to resume some or all fertility treatments, based on their local situation and resources.
 Updates are posted for the public here when they become available.
 Stay in touch with your clinic for the latest information.

-Is there any medical reason why I’m not getting my treatments right now?
 Is it risky to get pregnant during the COVID-19 pandemic?

 There is currently no clinical evidence to suggest that people should avoid becoming pregnant during the COVID-19 pandemic.
 If you do become pregnant, the availability of prenatal care will look a bit different.
 You can read more about this here.